RoKu1/PCB_RCNN/README.md

 the XML fles that describe the locations of missing holes in each photoThis means that we should focus on loading the list of actual fles in the directory rather than using a numbering system.
-#### Step 2: Parse Annotation File We can see that the annotation fle contains a “size”
+#### Step 2: Parse Annotation File We can see that the annotation file contains a “size”
 element that describes the shape of the photograph, and one or more “object” elements that describe the bounding boxes for the missing hole objects in the photograph.
 The size and the bounding boxes are the minimum information that we require from each annotation fle.
 We could write some careful XML parsing code to process these annotation